open-contracting/software-development-handbook/docs/python/django.rst

 Template
 ~~~~~~~~

 This template is based on the `default settings.py file <https://github.com/django/django/blob/stable/3.2.x/django/conf/project_template/project_name/settings.py-tpl>`__.
 You can also refer to the `default Django settings <https://github.com/django/django/blob/stable/3.2.x/django/conf/global_settings.py>`__.
-Replace ``core`` with the project's module name:
+Replace ``core`` with the project's module name and remove the Jinja syntax if not using the Cookiecutter template:

 .. literalinclude:: ../../cookiecutter-django/{{cookiecutter.project_slug}}/core/settings.py
    :language: python